AderitoSilva/XInputium/README.md

 // Call this on every app/game frame. gamepad.Update();
 ```
-`XGamepad` represents a logical controller device, and is the main class you would use to consume most of XInputium features.
+`XGamepad` represents a logical controller device, and is the main class you would use to consume most of XInputium's features.
 The only thing you need to do is to update the device state on every app/game frame, as shown in the previous example.
 Once you call `gamepad.Update()`, any consequent events will trigger.

-XInputium is fully documented, and essential information in the remarks sections is included where necessary.
-The library is designed to be as easy to use as possible, while still providing powerful features.
-A Wiki page and Reference Documentation are planned for the near future, so keep an eye out.
+XInputium is fully documented, and essential information in the remarks sections is included wherever necessary.
+The API is designed to be as easy to use as possible, while still providing powerful features.

+See the [Getting started](https://github.com/AderitoSilva/XInputium/wiki/Getting-started) page on the wiki for more information on how to get up and running with XInputium.

 ## System requirements
 * XInputium is built on **.NET 6.0**.